 Climax Springs is a blue-collar town, with 73.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Climax Springs is a town of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Climax Springs who work in sales jobs (26.44%), office and administrative support (0.00%), and personal care services (0.00%).

-A relatively large number of people in Climax Springs telecommute to their jobs.
-Overall, about 21.84% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.84% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Climax Springs is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.